 Hilleshog in the UK was later to become a part, successionally, of Volvo, Sandoz, Novartis and then ultimately Syngenta.
 In 29½ years with Syngenta and the legacy companies, Richard worked on a range of arable crops, but with a clear focus on all aspects of the sugar beet crop – from seed production in the field through seed processing and seed physiology to marketing, sales and crop agronomy, including significant work with GM beet.
 Latterly, Richard was Sugar Beet Portfolio Manager for Syngenta in the UK, China and Japan.

-Since September 2012, Richard, has been MD of Strube UK Ltd for many years and was responsible for all aspects of the running and development of Strube’s successful sugar beet seed business in the UK with leading varieties, Haydn, Degas and Gauguin.
+Richard was MD of Strube UK Ltd for many years and was responsible for all aspects of the running and development of Strube’s successful sugar beet seed business in the UK with leading varieties, Haydn, Degas and Gauguin.
 Today Richard remains a vital member of the team as a consultant.